IvanGrginovInf/vvv-ioncube-utility-php-72/README.md

 # Ioncube VVV utility for php 7.2

 This utility will set up [Ioncube](http://www.ioncube.com/) on your [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) installation.
-This is required by the [Memberium](https://memberium.com/) WordPress plugin.

 ## Usage